Doing Pulls for a POG

 9/10 times, it gets pulled and life carries on as usual.

 If people would just do what's required to keep a functioning store, things would be a lot better at other stores imho.
-People would rather complain doing their job though.
+People would rather complain about doing their job though.
 Blows my mind.

 Edit: Not singling you out, just a general theme I see around here.